eclab/grains/lfo/README.md

 ## Gain

-Gain is provided on Audio IN.
-By default, of course, that is 0.
-So by default we disable gain entirely.
-If you'd like to control the LFO gain via CV on Audio In, there is an option for that in the code.
+Gain is by default full volume, but you can instead provide a gain value via Audio In.
+This is useful for ramping up the LFO with an envelope, for example.
+Normally this is turned off, but you can turn it on by uncommenting a #define in the code.